The small quantum cohomology of a weighted projective space, a mirror D-module and their classical limits: Introduction

 This distinction between the manifold case and the orbifold case also appears in the construction of {\em logarithmic} Frobenius manifolds.
 For instance, in the manifold case, we show how our initial data $\fit_{w}$ yields more precisely, as before {\em via} one of its universal unfoldings, a logarithmic Frobenius manifold with logarithmic pole along $x=0$ in the sense of \cite{R}.
-This gives the logarithmic Frobenius manifold attached to $\ppit^{n}$ in {\em loc. cit.} by a different method (Reichelt works directly with the whole Gromov-Witten potential; more generally, he constructs a logarithmic Frobenius manifold from the big quantum cohomology of any smooth manifold ).
+This gives the logarithmic Frobenius manifold attached to $\ppit^{n}$ in {\em loc. cit.} by a different method (Reichelt works directly with the whole Gromov-Witten potential; more generally, he constructs a logarithmic Frobenius manifold from the big quantum cohomology of any smooth manifold).
 In the orbifold case, our metric degenerates at the origin and we get only a logarithmic Frobenius manifold {\em without metric}.
 The construction of a logarithmic Frobenius manifold using this method is still an open problem.
 We also explain why Reichelt's construction does not work in the orbifold case.\\

-The paper is organized as follows: we introduce the combinatorics and we define the Saito structures and the Frobenius type structures in section \ref{absolu}.
-The construction of the Saito structure attached to an orbifold (the $A$-model $D$-module) is done in section \ref{Amodel}.
+The paper is organized as follows: we define the quantum differential systems and the Frobenius type structures in section \ref{FrobeniusSaito}.
+The construction of the quantum differential system attached to an orbifold (the $A$-model quantum differential system) is done in section \ref{Amodel}.
 It is explained in the case of the weighted projective spaces.
-Section \ref{Bmodel} is devoted to the construction of the $B$-model $D$-module and the main theorem is stated in section \ref{mirrorsmall}.
+Section \ref{Bmodel} is devoted to the construction of the $B$-model quantum differential system and the main theorem is stated in section \ref{mirrorsmall}.
 We compute the limits of our structures in section \ref{limite} and we discuss the construction of Frobenius manifolds in section \ref{construction}.\\

 This paper is a revised version of the preprint \cite{Do2} and supersedes it.\\